belgattitude/soluble-japha/README.md

 ### Original PHPJavaBridge (Java.inc) differences

-The original `Java.inc` client has been completely refactored to fit current trends in current PHP practices.
+The original `Java.inc` client has been completely refactored to fit current trends in PHP practices (2016).

 - New API (not backward compatible)